jcm-co/grandFinal/README.md

 # The Grand Final

-As a final project of the FinTech bootcamp, our team has developped a new way of managing your payroll.
+As a final project of the FinTech bootcamp, our team has developed a new way of managing your payroll.
 By leveraging Smart Contracts technology you can now easily process your corporate payroll in a fast & secure manner.
 Our team can create a bespoke environment for your company to accommodate for loalized tax schemes, bonus structures, share structures, benefits,...